saiknc/WeatherTask/README.md

 * Install Cocoapods libraries of ( AFNetworking, SDWebImage, SVProgressHUD).

+ NOTE: As this is an assignment podfiles are already included in this repository.
+So, no need to install them again to run this app in simulator.

 ### How to install Cocoapods ###
 * Open terminal and type:
  ~ sudo gem install -n /usr/local/bin cocoapods